Hill View Farm Animal Refuge

-Located at the foothills of the part of the Western Ghats mountains known as the Nilgiris hills in the southern Indian state of Tamil Nadu, Hill View Farm is within the Mudumalai Tiger Reserve buffer zone with elephants often passing by the gate in the early evening hours and peacocks waking up at dawn.
-It is home to Nigel, Ilona, Emma and Saara Otter as well as to approximately 200 rescued animals; donkeys, ponies, horses, dogs, cattle, buffaloes, goats and sheep.
-And one cat.
-You can meet some of our animals in our photo gallery here.
+Located at the foothills of the part of Western Ghats mountains known as the Nilgiris hills in the southern Indian state of Tamil Nadu, Hill View Farm is located within the Mudumalai Tiger Reserve buffer zone.
+We often see elephants passing by the gate in the early evening hours and wake up to the sound of peacocks at dawn.
+It is home to Nigel, Ilona, Emma, and Saara Otter, as well as to a very mixed group of rescued animals: donkeys, ponies, horses, dogs, cattle, buffaloes, cows, goats and sheep.
+And couple of cats.

-India Project for Animals and Nature (IPAN), a registered animal welfare charity supports the Hill View Farm Animal Refuge.
-IPAN has long history of providing free veterinary care for the animals in the Nilgiris district and surroundings, including sterilisation and rabies vaccination of free-roaming dogs.
+Established in 1997, India Project for Animals and Nature (IPAN), a registered animal welfare charity, supports the Hill View Farm Animal Refuge.
+IPAN has a long history of providing veterinary care in the Nilgiris and surroundings, including sterilisation and rabies vaccination of free-roaming dogs.

-IPAN is recognised by the Animal Welfare Board of India (AWBI) and lead by board of trustees with Nigel Otter as its managing trustee.
-He has received several awards for his animal welfare work, for example Social Justice Karmaveer Puraskar in 2009 and together with his wife Ilona, the Kulapathi Munshi award in 2013.
+IPAN is recognised by Animal Welfare Board of India (AWBI), and led by a board of trustees with Nigel Otter as the managing trustee.
+He has received several awards for his animal welfare work, including Social Justice Karmaveer Puraskar in 2009 and together with his wife Ilona, the Kulapathi Munshi award in 2013.

-In 2006 Luke Gamble, the founder and CEO of Worldwide Veterinary Service (WVS) visited India to help with IPAN’s ABC camps.
-From this foundation by IPAN and its association with Luke and WVS, a new organisation, Worldwide Veterinary Service India was born in 2010 with Nigel as its Chairman and Ilona the WVS Director of International Veterinary Training.
+In 2006, Luke Gamble, the CEO and founder of Worldwide Veterinary Service (WVS), visited India to help with IPAN’s ABC camps in the Nilgiris.
+From this foundation by IPAN and its association with WVS, a new organisation, Worldwide Veterinary Service India, was born in 2010 with Nigel as its chairman and Ilona the WVS Director of International Veterinary Training.